-Microsoft Access versus Excel: how are they different?
+Microsoft Access versus Excel: The Differences

 Microsoft Access and Excel are two totally different programs.
 Access is a database program while Excel is for spreadsheets and financial calculations.